 This year was a huge growing experience for us both, with all the frustration that can sometimes come along with it, yet with the amazing accomplishment of becoming stronger and better for the struggle.

-And all these things will combine to, hopefully, make the upcoming years of homeschool even more fun and less overwhelming for us both.
+And all these things will combine to, hopefully, make the upcoming years of school even more fun and less overwhelming for us both.